Justine Cassell: Career

-Honors and Awards
+Honors and awards

 In 2001, Cassell received the Edgerton Faculty Award at MIT; in 2008 she received the Anita Borg Institute Women of Vision Award for Leadership; in 2009 Cassell was made an ACM Distinguished Lecturer.
 In 2012, she was named a AAAS Fellow and in 2016 was named both a Royal Society of Edinburgh Fellow and ACM Fellow.
 In 2018, Cassell was awarded the Henry and Bryna David prize for social science applicable to public policy, and in 2023 was awarded an honorary doctorate by the University of Edinburgh.
-In between, her work has been awarded a number of best paper prizes, and a "test of time" award, and has received various other kinds of accolades.
+In between, her work has been awarded a number of best paper prizes, and a "test of time" award, and has received various other kinds of accolades.In 2025, she was named a Fellow of the International Academy of Artificial Intelligence Sciences (AAIS).

 Cassell has authored more than 150 journal articles, articles in conference proceedings and book chapters on these topics; she has given more than 60 keynote addresses at various conferences, and more than 200 other invited talks at workshops, symposia, universities, and industry research labs.

 Research

 Cassell's early work involved verbal and nonverbal aspects of human communication, into which she began introducing computational systems in order to deconstruct the linguistic and nonverbal communication to allow machines to interact with humans.
-Randal Bryant, Dean of Carnegie Mellon's School of Computer Science, commented on her appointment to the directorship of the Human Computer Interaction Institute that she would "expand the horizons of the institute."
-The Institute studies how people communicate with and through technology.
-Cassell is credited with developing the Embodied Conversational Agent (ECA), the first conversational agent with a body: an animated human figure that integrates gesture, facial expression and intonation to interact with people.
+Randal Bryant, Dean of Carnegie Mellon's School of Computer Science, commented on her appointment to the directorship of the Human Computer Interaction Institute that she would "expand the horizons of the institute."The Institute studies how people communicate with and through technology.Cassell is credited with developing the Embodied Conversational Agent (ECA), the first conversational agent with a body: an animated human figure that integrates gesture, facial expression and intonation to interact with people.
 Subsequently, she developed a "virtual child," that has helped children with autism develop advanced social skills in ways that in some respects surpassed those taught by association with real children or teachers.

 In other work, Cassell directed the first international online community for young people in 1998.
 Called the Junior Summit, it gathered more than 3000 young people aged 10 to 16, from 139 different countries.
 Cassell has opined that "The Internet is not diminishing community activity, but simply transferring it to online communities.
 Young people who use them are getting just as much practice in leadership and social skills and community involvement as they did before the Internet."
 Cassell has commented frequently in media on topics related to children and technology.

 In parallel, Cassell has carried out research on girls and women in technology.
 She designed a web-based storytelling system called "Renga, the Cyberstory" to help draw girls into new technology.
 During 1994-1995 she designed and coordinated workshops on survival skills for women in academia at the University of Pennsylvania and the Linguistic Society of America Summer Institute in Linguistics.
 She also has worked on research into what constitutes a "normal" career path in linguistics for women.